pandgey/pandgeyDots/README.md

 # Installation

-Assuming you are using Arch based and using yay as AUR
+Assuming you are using Arch-based OS and (probably) using yay as AUR
 1. Install dependencies
 ```bash
 yay -S hyprland hyprpaper waybar xdg-desktop-portal-hyprland pavucontrol ttf-fira-sans ttf-font-awesome ttf-jetbrains-mono-nerd kitty cava fastfetch rofi